mlprt/obsidian-paste-as-embed/README.md

 - [ ] Allow individual rules to be toggled on and off
 - [ ] Control precedence/order of rules
-- [ ] Allow rules to be either 1) regexp-based, or 2) associated with hotkeys
+- [ ] Allow rules to be either 1) regexp-based, or 2) associated with keyboard shortcuts
 - [ ] Toggle CSS styling (e.g. clean-embeds)

 ### Mobile support